 A large day-use area with picnic shelter and a beautiful sandy beach.
 Change rooms and a comfort station are located in the day-use area.

-Laundry facilities are located in the Gunn Point and Lime Kiln Campground comfort stations.
+Laundry facilities are located in the Gunn Point, Lime Kiln and Holmes Bay Campground comfort stations.

 There is a boat launch ramp available in the park.